Syndicate (2012 video game): Development and release

 The development team hoped the new title would appeal to both newcomers and fans of the series, be accessible and introduce the franchise to a broader audience.
 They assumed most players would not have played the original Syndicate games.
 The team also considered that because of the change in audience tastes and the introduction of new video game platforms, altering the game's perspective to first-person was a correct decision.
-Turning it into a first-person game was the first design choice made by the team, who hoped allowing players to view from the agent's perspective directly would make the game more immersive for players.
+Turning it into a first-person game was the first design choice made by the team, who hoped allowing players to view from the agent's perspective directly would make the game more immersive.

 The team aimed to replicate the playing experience and difficulty of the extant Syndicate.
-Starbreeze considered the difficulty of the first game to be part of the franchise's legacy and was worth preserving; they hoped the new game would be challenging enough for players without being frustrating.
+Starbreeze considered the difficulty of the first game to be part of the franchise's legacy and was worth preserving.
+They hoped the new game would be challenging enough for players without being frustrating.
 They introduced a rarely scripted artificial intelligence (AI) into the game.
 The AI reacts to players' actions and was programmed to relocate itself after being attacked.
-The new game has less gore than the older one; players still can kill innocent civilians but the team minimized these scenarios, which they thought were part of the game's environment rather than gameplay elements.
+The new game has less gore than the older one.
+Players can still kill innocent civilians, but the team minimized these scenarios, which they thought were part of the environment rather than gameplay elements.

 The game was designed to have a sense of unpredictability so it can be played without confining the player to rules.
-To achieve this, the company added the breaching system, which adds more varieties of combat and gives players more choices when dealing with the artificial intelligence.
-The breaching system, which originated as a mini-game, was designed to be simple so it would not interrupt the flow of gameplay.
+To achieve this, the company included the breaching system, which adds more varieties of combat and gives players extra choices when dealing with the artificial intelligence.
+The breaching system, which originated as a minigame, was designed to be simple so it would not interrupt the flow of gameplay.
 Instead of being purely a first-person shooter, the game features action-adventure elements that allow players to choose their progression and tasks them with solving environmental puzzles.